 Because we offer a Radically Better PfCO Course

-Our course runs over four days (five days for overseas Courses), with attendees completing everything they need to be in a position to submit their application to the CAA at the end of the Course.
+Our course runs over three days (five days for overseas Courses), with attendees completing everything they need to be in a position to submit their application to the CAA at the end of the Course.
 We are not aware of anyone else who offers this routinely, the way we do, on every Course we run.
-We will even review all of your paperwork before you send it off to the CAA to make sure it is correct.
+We will even review all of your paperwork before you submit it to the CAA to make sure it is correct.

-This way, we are compressing what usually takes people two to three months into just four days.
+This way, we are compressing what usually takes people two to three months into just three days.
 And adding value to the experience at every step of the way.